pragdave/data_division/README.md

            . . .
         ]

-2. Define a record structure:
+2. Define the fields in the structure:

         defmodule Planet do
           use DD

-          defrecord do
+          deffieldset do
             string :name,      min: 4
             float  :mass
             bool   :habitable, default: false